-From our apartment at Ioulianou 50 you need just three minutes on foot to find yourself on one of the most historic streets in Athens: Patision Street — officially «28is Oktovriou» (28th of October), but no one calls it that.
-A straight, long, commercial axis that begins at Omonoia, the heart of the city, and stretches north toward the Patisia neighborhood.
+From our apartment at Ioulianou 50 you need about three minutes on foot to reach one of the most historic streets in Athens: Patision Street — officially 28 October Street, though almost nobody calls it that.
+It is a long, straight commercial avenue that starts at Omonoia, the city's old heart, and stretches north toward Patissia.

-Patision was laid out in the 19th century, in the Kleanthis & Schaubert plan for the new Greek capital.
-It took its name from the area of Patisia — further north, where the road originally ended.
-Two of Greece's greatest education landmarks were built along it: the National Technical University of Athens — «Polytechneio» — (an architectural masterpiece by Lysandros Kaftantzoglou, 1862–1876) and right next to it the National Archaeological Museum.
-Two neoclassical buildings, side by side, that define the soul of the street.
+Patision was laid out in the 19th century as part of the plan for the new Greek capital.
+It took its name from the area of Patissia farther north, where the road originally led.
+Along it stand the National Technical University of Athens, known as the Polytechnic, and the National Archaeological Museum — two neoclassical buildings that still define the soul of the street.

-Patision is Athens' second great shopping street, after Ermou.
-At its southern end, at Omonoia, it essentially joins the big commercial network that runs down Athinas Street to Monastiraki and ends at Ermou — the other huge shopping street.
-In a few hours, without a taxi or the metro, you can walk the entire commercial axis of Athens: straight down Patision all the way to Syntagma.
+Patision is the second big shopping street of Athens after Ermou.
+At its southern end, in Omonoia, it effectively joins the wider commercial network that runs through Athinas Street to Monastiraki and then Ermou.
+In a few hours, without a taxi or the metro, you can cross almost the whole shopping axis of central Athens.

-On Patision you will find everything: traditional jewelers and watch shops around Victoria Square, electronics stores and fabric shops as you go down toward Omonoia, small grocers, bakeries, patisseries, souvlaki joints, barbershops, cafés, bookstores and historic arcades with dozens of tiny shops.
-The street is alive all day, from early morning until late at night.
+On Patision you will find traditional jewellers and watch shops around Victoria Square, electronics stores and fabric shops as you go down towards Omonoia, plus small grocers, bakeries, pastry shops, souvlaki places, barbers, cafés, bookstores and old arcades with small shops inside.
+The street stays active through most of the day.

 🏛️ The key spots along the street